cdom27/art-api/README.md

-# Art API 🖼️
+# Open Artwork API

-**Art API** is a free and lightweight RESTful Web API that provides structured information about 50 of the most influential artists in history, along with selected public domain artworks.
+**Open Artwork** is a free RESTful Web API that provides structured metadata of the 50 most influential artists in history, along with selected public domain artworks.

 Developers can access detailed artist bios, artwork data, and run keyword-based search queries.
 Whether you’re building educational apps, creative galleries, or simply experimenting, this API is a reliable resource.

-You can get started by [generating a free public API key](https://art.cidominguez.com/docs).
+You can get started by [generating a free public API key](https://openart.work).
 No sign-in or credit card required.

 ---